GoyalLab/fatemap_multiplet_public/README.md

 - `otherBarcodingMethods`: scripts to adapt data from other barcoding technologies to have singlets identified with singletCode.
 - `cellTypeAnnotation`: scripts to annotate cell type.
 - `cellCount`: scripts to process data according to the original publications for the purpose of comparing cell numbers at different stages of processing, including singlet recovery.
+- 'classifier': scripts related to the classifier training and assessment
+- 'giniAnalysisKK': scripts related to the gini analysis
+- 'neighborAnalysis': scripts related to the neighbor analysis

 # Data Structure